 When can you visit?

 In the run-up to a fully reopened Evoluon from 2025, we want to rebuild the building step by step making it accessible to the general public.
-Depending on the available budget and time are temporary events and exhibitions organized.
-We want to align these activities with as much as possible the new starting points, in order to build towards the public towards the reopened Evoluon.
-In the Fall of 2021 we transformed the Evoluon into a VR Time Machine that will warped a lucky few into to the far future.
-Not ten, a hundred or a thousand years ahead, but past the moment the sun burned out, to the end of the universe.
+Depending on the available budget and time there will be temporary events and exhibitions organized in the coming years.
+In the Fall of 2021 we transformed the Evoluon into a VR Time Machine that warped a lucky few far into the future.
+Not ten, a hundred or a thousand years, but billions of years ahead, past the moment the sun burns out.
 For those still thirsty for time travel, we will debuting our first major exhibition RetroFuture on the 24th September 2022.
 The worlds first exhibition about the future of the past.

 Curious?
 Good!
 Become a member of NN to find our more!